vavr-io/vavr/README.md

 If a collection is converted from/to immutable/mutable, the mutual copy of the collection loses ownership of all its trie nodes.
-Updates are slightly more expensive for the mutual copy, until it gains exclusive ownership of all trie nodes again.
+Updates are slightly more expensive for the mutable copy, until it gains exclusive ownership of all trie nodes again.

 ### LinkedChampSet, LinkedChampMap, MutableLinkedChampSet, MutableLinkedChampMap: